Skip to content

 print(dccs) # ["maya", "blender", "houdini"]

-# List all actions for Maya
+# List all skills for Maya

-maya_actions = reg.list_actions_for_dcc("maya")
+maya_skills = reg.list_actions_for_dcc("maya")

-print(maya_actions) # ["create_sphere", "create_cube", ...]
+print(maya_skills) # ["create_sphere", "create_cube", ...]

 # Get full metadata